Notre-Solutions/Inship-Website/src/content/products/T2P.md

 style: color-3
 id: 2
 description: >-
-  Tick to Post is a simply designed online process for processing supplier invoices.
-The system can be customised and localised to match your design requirements and localised to deal with local tax rules and language.
+  T2P if your system is unable to receive images, T2P is a platform where users can review, confirm, edit, store and search for invoices.
+After invoices are approved they data is pushed to the accounting system.
 features:
   feature1: 12 Users
   feature2: true